 - Homemade desserts consist of chocolate chip spice cupcakes topped with mini white chocolate keys, “diploma” chocolate filled pastry rolls, large white chocolate key molds, and an orange glazed cake baked in a fluted pan to add interest.
 To round out the table I added chocolate donuts, macarons, and yellow m&m’s.

-- I used a key-shaped candy mold to make the chocolate keys, and added edible gold dust to give them a textural aged look.
-I simply coated the mold forms with gold dust before pouring in the melted chocolate.
-The chocolate pastry rolls are simply tied with gold ribbon to mimic diplomas for our graduation celebration.
+- Use a key shaped candy mold to make the white chocolate keys.
+Add edible gold dust to give them a textural aged look.
+Coat the mold forms with gold dust before pouring in the melted chocolate.
+Finally, tie the puff pastry rolls with gold ribbon to mimic diplomas for a graduation celebration.

 - The food markers are an easy diy project using small metal frames from the scrapbook section.
 I added long chains from the jewelry section to 2 of them so they would hang from the jar lids.
-The others were applied to the dishes using Glue Dots.
+I applied the others to the dishes using Glue Dots.

 How to decorate a graduation dessert table